MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-facebook-federation-customers.md

 # Add Facebook as an identity provider

 By setting up federation with Facebook, you can allow customers to sign in to your applications with their own Facebook accounts.
-After you've added Facebook as one of your application's sign-in options, on the sign-in page, customers can sign-in to Microsoft Entra ID for customers with a Facebook account.
+After you've added Facebook as one of your application's sign-in options, on the sign-in page, customers can sign-in to Microsoft Entra External ID with a Facebook account.
 (Learn more about [authentication methods and identity providers for customers](concept-authentication-methods-customers.md).)

 > [!TIP]
 > [![Try it now](./media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=Social)